MicrosoftDocs/cpp-docs/docs/overview/overview-of-cpp-development.md

 ![Output Window and Error List](media/vs2017-output-error-list.png "Visual Studio 2017 Output window and Error List")

-For more information about MSBuild configurations, see [Working with Project Properties](../build/working-with-project-properties.md) and [Projects and build systems](../build/projects-and-build-systems-cpp.md).
+For more information about configuring builds, see [Working with Project Properties](../build/working-with-project-properties.md) and [Projects and build systems](../build/projects-and-build-systems-cpp.md).

 You can also use the compiler (cl.exe) and many other build-related standalone tools such as NMAKE and LIB directly from the command line.
 For more information, see [Build C/C++ code on the command line](../build/building-on-the-command-line.md) and [C/C++ Building Reference](../build/reference/c-cpp-building-reference.md).